Early Spring Flowers to Brighten Your Garden After Winter

 With so many beautiful early spring bulbs to choose from, it’s important to select varieties that thrive in your climate.

-For the earliest blooms, consider Snowdrops and Glory-of-the-Snow.
+For the earliest blooms, consider snowdrops and glory-of-the-snow.
 These tough little bulbs often emerge before the snow melts!
 Depending on the temperature, you might see them peeking through the ground as early as February or March.

 Here are some other fantastic early spring bulbs: